r-lib/clock/tests/testthat/_snaps/clock-labels.md

       clock_labels_lookup(1)
     Condition
       Error in `clock_labels_lookup()`:
-      ! `language` must be a character vector of length 1.
+      ! `language` must be a single string, not the number 1.

 ---